Removing paints, varnishes, and lacquers from surfaces such as wood, metal, or masonry can be daunting as well as time-consuming.

-Especially for beginners, they need to learn the techniques to get it right, or else they can end up damaging the surface itself.
+Especially beginners need to learn the techniques to get it right, or they can end up damaging the surface itself.

 Fortunately, there are products like Nitromors All-Purpose Paint and Varnish Remover that make it easy and less time-consuming.

-Should you really try this paint and varnish remover and does it really work that great?
+Should you try this paint and varnish remover, and does it really work that great?

 Let’s find out in the article below…

-Their product named “Nitromors All-Purpose Paint & Varnish Remover” is still very popular and is being used by DIYers, painters, and professional contractors for removing many different kinds of paints, varnishes, and other coatings.
+Their product named “Nitromors All-Purpose Paint & Varnish Remover” is still top-rated and is being used by DIYers, painters, and professional contractors for removing many different kinds of paint varnishes and other coatings.

-Back in 2009 when the EU legislation banned methylene chloride, and dichloromethane-based paint strippers Nitromors had to go off due to the fact that they used methylene chloride solvent in their formulations.
+Back in 2009, when the EU legislation banned methylene chloride and dichloromethane-based paint strippers, Nitromors had to go off since they used methylene chloride solvent in their formulations.

 Fumes from paint removers and even cleaning fluids that contain methylene chloride (dichloromethane) can be hazardous as they can cause Carbon Monoxide (CO) poisoning.

-The challenges for Nitromors were to redesign their product if they want to continue in the market.
+The challenges for Nitromors were to redesign their product if they wanted to continue in the market.

 And no doubt they did it!